 Participating property owners/borrowers must meet the following eligibility criteria: no delinquent property taxes, special assessments, or water/sewer charges; no involuntary property liens; no defaults and current on mortgage payments; and no bankruptcies in the last two years.
 Additionally, borrowers must use licensed contractors.

-While no local PACE program has yet been established in Illinois, there are 16 other states with commercial PACE programs, and 3 with residential programs.
+While no local PACE program has yet been established in Illinois, there are 36 other states plus Washington D.C. with PACE programs.